aerospike/aerospike-client-python/doc/aerospike_helpers.expressions.rst

 When the following documentation says an expression returns a **list expression**, it means that the expression returns a list during evalution on the server side.

-Expressions used with :meth:`expression_read` or :meth:`expression_write` do send their return values to the client or write them to the server.
+Expressions used with :meth:`~aerospike_helpers.operations.expression_operations.expression_read` or :meth:`~aerospike_helpers.operations.expression_operations.expression_write` do send their return values to the client or write them to the server.
 These expressions are called **operation expressions**.

 When these docs say that an expression parameter requires an integer or **integer expression**,